tomas-fryza/vhdl-course/Labs/04-adder/README.md

 #NET LD0_CPLD            LOC = P97;
 ```

-3. Use sub-blocks of hexadecimal to seven segment decoder, three sub-blocks of 1-bit full adders, interconnect all blocks, use slide switches/LEDs at CPLD expansion boards, Seven segment display at CoolRunner board, implement, and test three-bit adder.
+3. Use sub-blocks of hexadecimal to seven segment decoder, three sub-blocks of 1-bit full adders, interconnect all blocks, use slide switches/LEDs at CPLD expansion boards, Seven segment display at CoolRunner board, and [implement 3-bit adder](https://circuitverse.org/users/15916/projects/55095).

 4. In menu **Tools > Schematic Viewer > RTL...** select **Start with a schematic of top-level block** and check the hierarchical structure of the module.